joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Queen Marked

+2024-06-01 Saw eggs and the queen, plenty of space.

 2024-05-19 Saw eggs but didn't see the queen.
 There aren't too many bees and there is plenty of of space in the super.

 2024-05-11 Saw eggs but didn't see the queen.